Kwamed2k/odin_recipes/README.md

 # About
-This project is an assignment which was embarked on by Kwamed2k (a student of The Odin Project) and it seeks to introduce the auther of this to the basic knowledge of HTML.
+This project is an assignment which was embarked on by Kwamed2k (a student of The Odin Project) and it seeks to introduce the author of this to the basic knowledge of HTML.

 # Built with
 HTML and CSS